tallen-hashicorp/vault-azure-ad-k8s-example/README.md

         - `Insufficient privileges to complete the operation.` Seen this when Azure has not yet persisted the App registrations.
         - `The identity of the calling application could not be established.` Seen when the App registration is deleted.
         - `Application not found in the directory.` Seen this later after App registration is deleted.
-    4. Testing:
-        - 9:40 PM created client_id `cbc17df7-7c4f-47e9-abcc-5525f5252eab` manually.
-        - 9:51 PM ran `terraform apply` on `1-dynamic-credentials-tenant1` to make tenant using that client_id.
-        - 9:53 PM tested `vault read azure/creds/tenant1` got `The identity of the calling application could not be established.`, will test tomorrow.
-        - Still running into `was not found in the directory 'Default Directory'`.
-I feel like this is a permission issue as I'm trying to grant owner, but not sure at this stage.
-        - Believe this is now fixed

 ## To Deploy